August Perk

-August Perk (October 25, 1897, Lohne / Lingen, Germany; – May 12, 1945, Braunschweig, Germany) was a German Resistance fighter against the National Socialism.
+August Perk (October 25, 1897, Lohne / Lingen, Germany; – May 12, 1945, Braunschweig, Germany) was a German Resistance fighter against National Socialism.
 His brief friendship with Erich Maria Remarque influenced Remarque's novel All Quiet on the Western Front.

 Biography

 August Perk was born as the son of a merchant family based in Lohne (Wietmarschen), Germany.
 At the Age of 17 August Perk served as a soldier in World War I in Russia and France.

 Erich Maria Remarque worked as a teacher in August Perk's hometown Lohne.
 Perk and Remarque had a brief friendship.
 Remarque described this time later in his novel The Road Back (1931).
 Perk told Remarque of his experiences in World War I and many of these stories appeared in Remarque's antiwar novel All Quiet on the Western Front.